 1. The Blur Tool (droplet icon)

-This tool lets us soften the image around a circular radius; everything outside the circle is affected.
+The Blur tool lets us soften the image around a circular radius; everything outside of the circle is affected, leaving the centre in focus.
 Dragging the guide circle with one finger moves the centre of effect around the image, pinching the guide increases and decreases the area of effect.
 The density of the effect is controlled with the slider at the bottom.
 Tapping the tick accepts the edit, the cross cancels it.